 - For gentlemen, collared shirts are required & jackets are preferred.
 No shorts, t-shirts, or flip flops are permitted.

 - Bring an appetite.
-You don’t want to waste a meal like this if you a just sort of hungry.
+You don’t want to waste a meal like this if you are just sort of hungry.

 - Plan on spending a couple of hours here.
 Each course is served separately and meant to be savored.